 - Encrypted logged and saved data.

-How can I locate the NFC antennas of my smartphone and my Tap ?
+How can I locate the NFC antennas of my smartphone and Tap ?

 To “tap” successully, your Tap and smartphone NFC antennas must be aligned, so you must know their location.

-Location of iPhone NFC antennas is at the top, on the rear side of the iPhone right near the camera.
+Location of iPhone NFC antennas is at the top, rear side of the iPhone, right of the camera.

-- The NFC antenna may be anywhere on the back of your smartphone
+- May be anywhere on the back of your smartphone

-- Note that this antenna is generally slightly bigger that the NFC antenna on the Tap
+- This antenna is generally slightly bigger that the NFC antenna on the Tap.

 You must slowly slide the phone around over the Tap until you find the spot that gives the most consistent pairing success.